acbsp/bonafide.guru/en/contents.rst

 arrive.

-5) So here we clearly see a false claim made by Narayana Maharaja to promote his agenda as being the "real successor" to Srila Prabhupada.
+5) So here we clearly see a false claim made by Narayana Maharaja to promote his agenda as being the "real successor" to |SP|.

-In conclusion, on the basis of all the above, it is clear from Narayana Maharaja's OWN WORDS that he is not simply a "dearmost siksa disciple" of Srila Prabhupada whose aim is to help to bring us closer to Srila Prabhupada.
-Rather he is no different to the 80 wannabe "successor Gurus" of ISKCON, doing and saying whatever is necessary to jockey for Srila Prabhupada's position.
+In conclusion, on the basis of all the above, it is clear from Narayana Maharaja's OWN WORDS that he is not simply a "dearmost siksa disciple" of |SP| whose aim is to help to bring us closer to Srila Prabhupada.
+Rather he is no different to the 80 wannabe "successor Gurus" of ISKCON, doing and saying whatever is necessary to jockey for
+|SP|'s position.

 .. raw:: latex